Causes and Symptoms of Low ACTH Levels

 Important Word Explanations

-- ACTH: A hormone made by the pituitary gland that stimulates the adrenal glands to produce cortisol.
+ACTH: A pituitary hormone that signals the adrenal glands to produce cortisol.

-- Pituitary Gland: A small gland in the brain that produces several important hormones.
+Pituitary gland: A hormone-producing gland in the brain that regulates multiple endocrine functions.

 ~END~